pyeventsourcing/kurrentdbclient/README.md

 ### Project Makefile commands<a id="project-makefile-commands"></a>

-You can start EventStoreDB using the following command.
+You can start KurrentDB using the following command.

-    $ make start-eventstoredb
+    $ make start-kurrentdb

-You can run tests using the following command (needs EventStoreDB to be running).
+You can run tests using the following command (needs KurrentDB to be running).

     $ make test

-You can stop EventStoreDB using the following command.
+You can stop KurrentDB using the following command.

-    $ make stop-eventstoredb
+    $ make stop-kurrentdb

 You can check the formatting of the code using the following command.